deffi/payne/doc/testing.md

 # Serving the test projects

-Since Payne installs dependencies from a package repository, we need some packages in a local package repository.
+Since Payne installs dependencies from a package repository, we need some test packages in a local package repository.
+There are two major options for the repository location:
+  * File system
+  * HTTP server

+A file system repository it is less hassle (because we don't have to run a server) and slightly faster on both Windows and Linux.

+## File system repository

+In most cases, we can use a `file://` URL pointing to the local repository.

+## HTTP repository

-To run the local package repository manually, start a web server on `localhost:8000` that serves the contents of `run`.
+If we want to use an HTTP repository, we can start a web server on `localhost:8000` that serves the contents of `run`.
 This can be accomplished by running in the project root:

     uv run python -m http.server -d run

 The repository is then available at http://localhost:8000/payne_test_data.

-The automated tests run their own server on the same port by importing an auto-use `pytest` fixture.
-This server will run in a separate thread.
-If a server has already been started manually, the extra server will fail to start and the existing server will be used.

-## Testing the server

-With the server running, it should be possible to run
+To test the server, run

     export UV_INDEX=payne_test_data=http://localhost:8000/payne_test_data
     uv tool run foo